No products in the cart.

 - Because edibles are becoming more and more advanced, it’s becoming difficult to even detect the presence of cannabis in an infused product.
 This can also lead to overindulgence and dose stacking.

-- Edibles aren’t always dosed properly, meaning some edible THC products you buy can sometimes have much more or much less THC than advertised.
+- Edibles aren’t always dosed properly, meaning some products you buy can sometimes have much more or much less THC than advertised.
 This inconsistency can make it hard for folks to find their preferred dose.

 - Keeping edible THC in a home with children isn’t advisable.
 Most pediatric hospitalizations for THC are the result of kids finding their parent’s edibles.